Aalwattar/CommonParser/README.md

 USAGE
 =====

-- to use the common data structures, include common_interfaces.c
+- to use the common data structures and functions, include common_interfaces.h, then add -lcommonInterfaces to your linker
-- to institute file parsing, include the appropriately named .h file: architecture_library.h dfg_library.h hardware_library.h

 CONTENTS:
 =========

-examples	= examples of the format that this parser follows nbproject	= A configuration folder for Netbeans Projects (my IDE) obj		= where the object files are stored to create the library
+templates	= examples of the format that this parser follows nbproject	= A configuration folder for Netbeans Projects (my IDE) obj		= where the object files are stored to create the library